 - U.S. Visa (except Canadian citizens)

-- Paper or print-out of electronic Form I-94 (please click on the link for instructions)
+- Paper or print-out of electronic Form I-94 (please click on the link for instructions) - only available after you arrive in the U.S.

 - Exchange Visitors accompanied by J-2 dependents must also bring the dependents’ documents (DS-2019, paper or print-out of electronic Form I-94, and passport) along with copies of each document.